PacktPublishing/The-Kaggle-Book-2nd-Edition/Chapter_08/README.md

-# Modeling for Tabular Competitions
+# Chapter 8: Modeling for Tabular Competitions

-This chapter discusses tabular competitions, mostly focusing on the more recent reality of Kaggle, the Tabular Playground Series.
-Tabular problems are standard practice for the majority of data scientists around and there is a lot to learn from Kaggle.
+This chapter focuses on specialized techniques for tabular data problems, prompted by the creation of the Tabular Playground Series in 2021.
+The recommended effective pipeline includes Explorative Data Analysis (EDA), Data Preparation, Modeling (with cross-validation), Post-processing, and Submission.
+Techniques discussed include setting a random state for reproducibility, using EDA tools like **t-SNE and UMAP** to discover patterns, feature engineering (such as column frequency statistics), and specialized techniques like target encoding, pseudo-labeling, and denoising autoencoders (DAEs).
+It confirms that gradient boosting algorithms still dominate, but mixing diverse models produces better ensemble results.